AWARDS AND RECOGNITION:

 The editors reserve the right to edit all article content to ensure compliance with these guidelines.

-EDITORIAL POLICIES & STYLE
+SUMMIT JOURNAL EDITORIAL STYLE

 The editors maintain a collaborative approach to articles for Summit and are committed to working alongside contributors to ensure clarity, originality, integrity, and accuracy of content.